AliChoukatli/CyberShield-Enterprise/04_AzureAD_Sync_&_Endpoint_Security/Documentation/01_Hybrid_Azure_AD_Join_Setup_and_Configuration_Guide.md

 1. Hybrid join your on-premises devices to Azure AD
 2. Manage Windows devices using Microsoft Intune
 3. Apply security and compliance policies

 ---

+### 📝 Introduction

+In this section, you’ll learn how to **hybrid join your on-premises Windows devices to Microsoft Entra ID** (formerly Azure AD).
+This integration allows you to bridge your local Active Directory with the cloud, enabling centralized management via **Microsoft Intune**, enforcing **security policies**, and preparing for **modern endpoint management**.

+You will walk through the **entire process**, including Azure AD Connect setup, synchronization, GPO configuration, and validation through Microsoft Entra.
+This ensures your devices are properly hybrid joined and ready for compliance and endpoint protection in a hybrid environment.

+---